Yuvraj-26/Data-Warehouse-Snowflake/E-Commerce Dimension Modelling Project/README.md

     - Formulate the fact table (fact_order_products) by joining necessary tables to consolidate the key metrics and dimensions
 5. Analytics and Insights
     - Create SQL queries to extract actionable insights from the data
+6. SnowflakeDB Slowly Changing Dimensions (SCD)
+    - Apply each type of SCD to the data using create and insert statements to generate table-like structures

+# Data Modelling

 ## DataSet Tables Overview